rokroskar/spark_workshop/slides/workshop_intro/Introduction.md

 ![resourcemanager](figs/resourcemanager.png)

-### Spark on Euler
+### "standalone" Spark on Brutus/Euler batch queue

 * run through the batch queue
-* deploy a "standalone" Spark cluster each time on assigned nodes
+* deploy a "standalone" Spark cluster each time on assigned nodes (simple with some generic scripts)
 * access to newer hardware, more resources, but also resource contention

 ### Some goals for the next few days

-* get an intuition for working on data in a distributed way
+* get an intuition for working on data in a distributed way (where is my data? how do I compute on it?)
 * get an introduction to "big data" tools, notably HDFS and Spark
-* become familiar with how to use these tools on available resources
+* become familiar with how to use these tools on currently available resources
 * get ideas for your own workflows/projects